 See why physiotherapist Anna Scammell recommends SRC Pregnancy garments.

 Some women combine a pregnancy belt and their SRC Pregnancy Compression Shorts /Leggings.
 The benefit for women with severe pain is that they can wear their Shorts/Leggings 24 hours a day without causing atrophy due to prolonged muscle deactivation and during periods where they need to be on their feet a lot, they can combine both products by adding the pregnancy belt for additional support.

 Pregnancy Belts, Maternity Belts and Belly Belts:

-In short, the SRC maternity compression leggings and shorts have all the benefits of the belly belts with no disadvantages listed above and we have the science to prove it.
+In short, the SRC maternity compression leggings and shorts have all the benefits of belly bands and belts with no disadvantages listed above and we have the science to prove it.

 A holistic approach to management of these pre and post pregnancy conditions will produce the best outcome.
 Visiting a Women’s Health Physiotherapist can greatly assist as they will provide you with a tailored program which may include clinical Pilates as well as fit you for the right garment for supporting you through the pregnancy journey.